Comic Grillo stuns Italy with astonishing election showing

 Grillo now holds the key to any chance of a government being formed in the euro zone's third largest economy.

-Vote projections suggest the 5-Star Movement is now vying with the center-left Democratic Party to be Italy's biggest political force, on course to gain 26 percent of the vote, ahead of the 25 percent for the PD, which is running as part of a center-left coalition.
+Vote projections suggest the 5-Star Movement is now vying with the centre-left Democratic Party to be Italy's biggest political force, on course to gain 26 percent of the vote, ahead of the 25 percent for the PD, which is running as part of a centre-left coalition.

 That would be enough to give him around 110 seats in the 630-seat lower house and 64 in the 315-seat Senate, making him crucial to any potential coalition.